-- 1 steam room for each sex (located in the women’s and men’s changing areas
+- one steam room for each sex (located in the women’s and men’s changing areas

-- 1 sauna for each sex (located in the women’s and men’s changing areas)
+- one sauna for each sex (located in the women’s and men’s changing areas)

-- 2 relaxation rooms on each side of the spa area with quiet music piped in and comfortable cushioned chairs with stools.
+- Two relaxation rooms on each side of the spa area with quiet music piped in and comfortable cushioned chairs with stools.

-- 1 lounge chair area that overlooks the back of the ship
+- one lounge chair area that overlooks the back of the ship

 The spa itself offers massages, acupuncture, facials, wraps, phyto therapy, and more, all for an extra fee.
 Throughout the week, the spa offers free seminars on subjects such as the benefits of acupuncture, losing weight and detoxifying the body, but at the end of each seminar, a promotion for the spa services for the extra fee is presented.

 There is one buffet area, called, ‘The Market Café” that is open for breakfast, lunch, dinner and an evening snack till 11:00 p.m.
-The food here is delicious and there is a great variety available.
-For breakfast one can find a choice of hot and cold cereals, a variety of breads, muffins and pastries, hot foods including hash brown potato patties, bacon, sausage, scrambled eggs, French toast, pancakes, a variety of meats and cheeses, and a fresh fruit area.
-Lunch includes a salad bar, mixed salads which include potato and macaroni, 2 choices of soups daily, pizza, pasta, an Asian bar, sandwiches and a variety of hot foods.
-Dinner also offers the salad bar and choice of soups and breads, but a larger variety of hot dinner foods which sometimes include carved meats such as beef, pork and turkey.
-Along with the meat offering is always some sort of potato, either mashed, boiled or baked, and a variety of vegetables.
+The food here is delicious, and there is a great variety available.
+For breakfast, one can find a choice of hot and cold cereals, a variety of bread, muffins and pastries, hot foods including hash brown potato patties, bacon, sausage, scrambled eggs, French toast, pancakes, a variety of meats and cheeses, and a fresh fruit area.
+Lunch includes a salad bar, mixed salads which include potato and macaroni, two choices of soups daily, pizza, pasta, an Asian bar, sandwiches and a variety of hot foods.
+Dinner also offers the salad bar and choice of soups and bread, but a larger variety of hot dinner foods which sometimes include carved meats such as beef, pork, and turkey.
+Along with the meat, offering is always some sort of potato, either mashed, boiled or baked, and a variety of vegetables.
 At least one stew type food is featured such as lamb stew, and often there are vegetarian entrees like eggplant Parmesan.
-The desserts offered at lunch and dinner are amazing and include at least one sugar free item, cakes, cheesecakes, strudels, bread pudding with caramel sauce, and soft serve ice cream which varies each day between vanilla, chocolate and strawberry.
-Chocolate, caramel sauce and sprinkles are available to top off ice cream concoctions.
+The desserts offered at lunch and dinner are amazing and include at least one sugar-free item, cakes, cheesecakes, strudels, bread pudding with caramel sauce, and soft serve ice cream which varies each day between vanilla, chocolate, and strawberry.
+Chocolate, caramel sauce, and sprinkles are available to top off ice cream concoctions.